tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://t-vox.org/history/people/gwen-araujo Death para 1

-<mark>Gwen, who was going by the name “Lida” at the time, was introduced to a circle of friends</mark> whom she met during a chance encounter while walking down a local street.
+<mark>Gwen, who was going by the name "Lida” at the time, was introduced to a circle of friends</mark> whom she met during a chance encounter while walking down a local street.
 The group of young adults <mark>enjoyed passing the evening hours with party activities that included playing dominos</mark> and consuming drugs and alcohol <mark>at the home of Gwen’s to-be assailants.</mark> Gwen was reported to have engaged in sexual activities with several of the men from the group. <mark>She was later invited back to the house where a party was planned a few weeks after she and the men had first met.</mark> She wore her mother’s peasant blouse to the party.
 Gwen’s mother had asked her not to wear the clothing she had picked out for that evening and expressed her discomfort with Gwen’s appearance.
 Gwen told her mother that she was just being jealous of her.
 This was the last time Sylvia Guerrero would see her child alive.

 </from>
 </compare>